Darshan112224/virtual-painting-tool/readme.md

-* Name of the team/Single Participant Name : Samarth Shah
+* Name of the team/Single Participant Name : Samarth Shah and Darshan Patel

-* Number of Members in a Team : 1
+* Number of Members in a Team : 2

 * College : Sardar Patel College of Engineering (Gujarat Technological University)